Chaaampy/html-skeleton/README.md

 There is just a main.js file and the main.min.js file and the jquery-3.2.1.min.js in the vendor folder

+## htaccess

+Please note that you should rename this file into .htaccess

 ## other files

 There is just a sample PNG favicon in the favicon file.
 Note that you should generate your own favicon with some service like [favicon-generator](https://www.favicon-generator.org/)